griffithlab/rnabio.org/_posts/0003-03-03-Differential_Expression-DESeq2.md

 # and designs with interactions such as "~ genotype + treatment + genotype:treatment".

 dds = DESeqDataSetFromMatrix(countData = htseqCounts, colData = metaData, design = ~Condition)

+# the formula is often a point of confussion, it is usefull to put in words what is happening, when we specify design = ~Condition we are saying regress gene expression on condition or put another way model gene expression on condition
+# gene exression is the response variable and condition is the explanatory variable
+# you can put words to formulas using this cheat sheet https://www.econometrics.blog/post/the-r-formula-cheatsheet/
 ```

 ### Running DESeq2